Guide Details ¶

 Some procedures require additional documents, such as wiring diagrams or manufacturer's manuals.
 Add these documents by opening the "Documents" tab at the bottom of the Guide Details.
 Click the "Upload" button and select the documents you wish to add to the guide.
 Only PDFs can be attached to guides.
 After uploading the documents, attach them to the guide by dragging them to the indicated area.

-Just because you have written a great how-to guide outside of our guide creator doesn't mean that you have to start over on all that hard work.
-Bulk-Import Steps allow you to paste text from a webpage or text document and convert it directly to guide steps.
-The text should have some sort of structure, such as headings and line breaks for each step.
+Just because you have written a great how-to guide outside of our Guide Creator doesn't mean that you have to start over on all that hard work.
+The Bulk Step Creator Tool allows you to paste text from a webpage or text document and convert it directly to guide steps.

 And turn it into this: